matnsc/StudyTimer/README.md

 More informations: [Cirillo Consulting's Website] (https://francescocirillo.com/)

-#H ow to have this extension
+# How to have this extension
 *Currently not available*

 # How to use it